 5. Whistleblower anti-retaliation protection.
 This includes complaining internally or to government agencies about the employer’s administrative and criminal violations, tax evasion, fraud, embezzlement, insider trading, etc. (Cal.
 Gov. Code 1102.5), and whistleblower protection for state workers under Gov. Code 8547, and whistleblowing about corruption.
 The nurses are also protected from retaliation when complaining about nurse-to-patient staffing ratios at their workplace.

 Most types of other complaints that employees make do not fall into the protected activity category.
 Thus, complaining about being treated unfairly, being micromanaged, not getting along with co-workers or management, not receiving more desirable assignments, etc… is not considered a protected activity.
 This means that even if the employer was to admit that they fired you for making that type of complaint, this would not be a basis for a retaliation / wrongful termination claim.

 II.
 Typical Challenges In Proving A Retaliation Case in California

 Usually the main challenge in proving a retaliation case is the “because” part.
 It’s easy to show that an employee engaged in a protected activity, and that an employee suffered an adverse employment action, such as being fired.
-It is much harder to prove the employer’s motive for terminating an aggrieved employee was a protected activity and not some other reason claimed by the employer.
+However, it is often much harder to prove the employer’s motive for terminating an aggrieved employee was a protected activity and not some other reason claimed by the employer.